 - Students who must relocate to attend training may be eligible to receive accommodations and meals for the time that they are away from home.

 Costs not covered:

 - Extended health care

 Multiple start dates are available throughout the year.
 The course is offered at Camosun College in Victoria with supplementary training at BCIT in North Vancouver.
-Contact BridgeWatchRating@camosun.ca for more details on dates, locations, and entrance requirements, or to apply for the Bridge Watch Rating program.
+Contact BridgeWatchRating@camosun.ca for more details on dates, location, entrance requirements, and prerequisites, or to apply for the Bridge Watch Rating program.

 Contact BridgeWatchRating@camosun.ca for more details.

 Class hours: 8:30 am-4 pm, Monday - Friday excluding statutory holidays and College closures.

 If you have questions about what you can expect to learn in your Trades classes contact BridgeWatchRating@camosun.ca.